Inês Brasil

-Inês Tânia Lima da Silva (born October 25, 1969), known professionally as Inês Brasil ([iˈnejz bɾaˈziw]), is a German-Brazilian singer, dancer and internet celebrity.
+Inês Tânia Lima da Silva (born 25 October 1969), known professionally as Inês Brasil ([iˈnejz bɾaˈziw]), is a Brazilian singer, dancer and internet celebrity.
 She became famous in Brazil in late 2012 after publishing an audition video for the 2013 edition of Big Brother Brasil on YouTube, which became popular.
 Since then, most of the videos she publishes on social media have become popular.

 In 2015, she released her first studio album, Make Love, which contains original songs, as well as covers of classic MPB songs.
 Currently, she travels all across Brazil for concerts in clubs, performing around 20 concerts a month.

 Biography

 Inês Tânia Lima da Silva was born in Rio de Janeiro.
 She has eight siblings and two daughters, Monique Lima Karp and Júlia Lima Karp.
 Monique is also her manager.
 In the 90's, before fame, she became a prostitute in Rio de Janeiro.
 During this time she met her ex-husband Christian Karp, who took her to live in Germany.
 Their marriage lasted ten years.
 She lived in Germany for eighteen years, before returning to Brazil.
 Inês speaks German and became a naturalized German citizen.